 8. Creating a new connection.
 To add a new connection, click on the corresponding button in (3).
 The red arrow will create an excitatory connection, the green arrow will create a modulatory connection and the blue arrow will create an inhibitory connection.
 To position any connection, first click on the edge of the source and target group icons.
 Group icons are yellow squares.

-For creating connections among groups of different processes, first split the diagram editing pane into two views by using the Split Vertical and Split horizontal buttons in (5).
+For creating connections among groups of different processes, first split the diagram editing pane into two views by using the Split Vertical and Split Horizontal buttons in (5).
+Then use (2) to display each separate view of the diagram editing pane of one of the processes containing the group you want to connect to.
+Finally, connect the two groups by the process described above.
+Return to the single-window view.